sonalisrijan/weekly-sync-app/README_streamlit.md

 - Login/logout functionality

 ### 👨‍🎓 Mentee Features
-- Submit weekly reports with accomplishments, blockers, and aspirations
+- Submit weekly reports with accomplishments and aspirations (required)
+- Optionally add blockers/concerns/comments
-- View their own submitted reports
+- View their latest 2 submitted reports
+- Search and view reports from specific weeks
 - Auto-populated week numbers and years

 ### 👨‍🏫 Mentor Features
-- View list of assigned mentees
+- View list of assigned mentees with contact details
-- Review all reports from their mentees
-- Summary table and detailed report views
+- Search and filter reports by mentee (required)
+- Optional week and year filters for specific reports
+- View latest 5 reports per mentee when no specific filters are applied

 ## Setup & Usage